frankischilling/frankischilling/README.md

 I also like to mess around with programming too.

-Please check out Cupidfetch if you are interested in C Linux programming.
+Please check out cupidfetch if you are interested in C Linux programming.

 I'm learning:
 * C, Java, Rust
 * Unix, GNU/Linux, CLI Tools, TUI Tools
-* Some light web-dev (PHP, MySQL, using XAMPP)
+* Some light web-dev (PHP, MySQL, XAMPP)

 I'm interested in:
 * Arch GNU/Linux